zopefoundation/Zope/zdgbook/source/GettingStarted.rst

   $ mkdir poll/poll_build
   $ mkdir poll/poll.main

-All build related things can be added inside `poll_build` directory.
+All build related files can be added inside `poll_build` directory.
-And the main Python package can be added inside `poll.main` directory.
+The main Python package can be added inside `poll.main` directory.
 The ``poll`` will be a a namespace package created using the functionality provided by `pkg_resources` module included in setuptools.

 Bootstraping the Build
 ======================

-You should have Python 2.5 or 2.6 already installed in your system.
-To start the build process, download and run `bootstrap.py` to install `setuptools` and `zc.buildout` packages.
-The `bootstrap.py` will create the directory structure and `buildout` script inside `bin` directory.
+You should have Python 2.5 or 2.6 installed in your system.
+To start the build process, download and run `bootstrap.py`.
+The `bootstrap.py` will download and install `setuptools` and `zc.buildout` packages.
+Also it will create the directory structure and `buildout` script inside `bin` directory.

 ::